UN Says 2023 Was Deadliest Year For Migrants In A Decade

-The true number of dead is likely to be much higher because of the challenges collecting the data

-GENEVA, March 7 (NNN-AGENCIES) - At least 8,565 people died on migration routes worldwide in 2023, making it the deadliest year since records began a decade ago, the UN's International Organization for Migration said.
+Geneva: At least 8,565 people died on migration routes worldwide in 2023, making it the deadliest year since records began a decade ago, the UN's International Organization for Migration said Wednesday.

 "The 2023 death toll represents a tragic increase of 20 percent compared to 2022, highlighting the urgent need for action to prevent further loss of life," the IOM said in a statement.